vpython/glowscript/README.md

       macOS/Linux: ~/.config/gcloud/application_default_credentials.json
       Windows:~/AppData/Roaming/gcloud/application_default_credentials.json

+You'll also need to select a "fake" google project to make sdk happy:

+      gcloud config set project glowscript-dev

+You'll probably see an error indicating that you don't own any such project, but it's OK.

 You need a recent version of Python3 and pip installed.
 The easiest way is probably to install [anaconda](https://docs.anaconda.com/anaconda/install/) (or [miniconda](https://docs.conda.io/en/latest/miniconda.html), if you don't want the
 GUI package manager and extra applications).
 Once you have that you can check out